 Often times record book scores determine the winners in many of the Special Contests.
 Money is often donated by a generous sponsor to award the top 6 Record Books a cash prize.

 Record book covers can be purchased through your club leaders, the Extension Office or at the 4-H Mall.

-The 2108-2019 Project list from CSU can be found at http://co4h.colostate.edu/resources/projectlist.pdf
+The current project list from CSU can be found at http://co4h.colostate.edu/resources/projectlist.pdf